Creating and Running a Phalcon Project

 UsersMigration_100

-) matches the filename, which usually includes a timestamp and class name.Run the migration: In your project code directory, run DevTools to execute the migration and create the
+) must match the migration file’s class and filename.Run the migration: In the project directory, execute DevTools to apply the migration and create the

 users